 The last elections for the faculty representatives on UBC’s Board of Governors triggered a legitimate debate about university governance.
-Should the University Act distinguish between rank-and-file faculty, from those faculty members that hold administrative positions?
+Should the University Act distinguish between rank-and-file faculty, from those faculty members who hold administrative positions?

 There is already one instance where there is an agreed upon distinction between the two subgroups of faculty.
 It is a framework accepted and used by both the Faculty Association and the Administration for the purposes of collective bargaining.
 A feature of this year’s negotiated Collective Agreement was that Associate Deans are now considered to be part of management just like Deans and Vice-Presidents.